pglet/website/docs/tutorials/python.md

         self.view.update()
 ```

-Additionally, we need to change `TodoApp` class to create and hold `Task` instances when "Add" button is clicked:
+Additionally, we changed `TodoApp` class to create and hold `Task` instances when "Add" button is clicked:

 ```python
 class TodoApp():